jamesjcai/readthedocs_ml4b/docs/chapter_matrices.rst

 .. math::
     C=A*B

-In general, the matrix multiplication C =AB is defined as follows: Each entry Cij is obtained by multiplying pairwise te1m by term the ith row of the left-hand matrix A by thejth column of the right-hand matrix B. In symbols, this definition means that
+In general, the matrix multiplication :math:`C=AB` is defined as follows: Each entry :math:`C_{ij}` is obtained by multiplying pairwise te1m by term the ith row of the left-hand matrix :math:`A` by thejth column of the right-hand matrix :math:`B`.
+In symbols, this definition means that

 .. math::
     C_{ij} = A_{i1}B_{1j} +  A_{i2}B_{2j} + A_{i3}B_{3j} + \cdots + A_{in}B_{nj}.